 A club must meet the following requirements in practice as well as having these as requirements in the club rules.
 Clubs must:

-Sport Northern Ireland’s Club Leaders NI programme offers seminars and information which can assist clubs in relation to CASC status.
-Information on this programme and how to get involved can be accessed at www.sportniclubleaders.net.
+Alternatively Sport Northern Ireland offers seminars and information which can assist clubs in relation to CASC status.
+For further information on upcoming seminars please contact firstname.lastname@example.org

 Northern Ireland clubs can also get further information from: